robske110/IDDataLogger/README.md

 ### Setup for beginners

-A quick heads-up beforehand: Setting this up for someone who has never setup a webserver before can be challenging.
+A quick heads-up beforehand: Setting this up for someone who has never set up a webserver before can be challenging.
-Don't worry though, the beginners guide tries to help you as much as possible and guides you through every step.
+Don't worry though, the [beginners guide](docs/beginnerguide.md) tries to help you as much as possible and guides you through every step.
-The guide for beginners is currently being written.
-Please check back later!

 ### Setup for advanced users.